SoK: Decentralized Exchanges (DEX) with Automated Market Maker (AMM) Protocols: Formalization of Mechanisms

 \section{Formalization of Mechanisms}

-Overall, the functionality of an AMM can be generalized formally by a set of few mechanisms.
+Overall, the functionality of an \ac{amm} can be generalized formally by a set of few mechanisms.
 These mechanisms define how users can interact with the protocol and what the response of the protocol will be given particular user actions.
-Action-related mechanisms dictate how {\em providing and withdrawing liquidity} as well as {\em swapping assets} are executed where protocol-related properties define how {\em fees and rewards} are calculated.
-On top of that, there are some protocol-specific mechanisms for {\em governance} and {\em security}, but the aforementioned basic mechanisms are the same.

-While all AMMs are similar in this basic functionality, they have two ways of differentiating themselves and propose improvements to existing protocols.
-First option is to take an existing implementation as given, copy and reuse all mechanisms and adjust the fee and reward structure to change the incentives and payouts of the protocol and by doing so potentially improve targeted user or protocol metrics.
-The second option is to change the composition or the functionality of the mechanism or to propose a new pool structure that will call for major changes of how the protocol works.
-In this way key metrics can be improved as well but in a completely different way.